White Christmas on its way for Northeast, Midwest

 New England could get up to 8 inches (20 centimeters) of snow.
 Forecasters say the storm will sweep across the region late Sunday until midday on Christmas.
 Strong winds are predicted for Massachusetts, Connecticut and Rhode Island with gusts up to 65 mph (105 kph).

-“Along the cost, New York could end up with wet snow, but areas inland could see substantial snowfall,” Castro said.
+“Along the coast, New York could end up with wet snow, but areas inland could see substantial snowfall,” Castro said.

 But it meant a heightened warning of avalanches in higher elevations outside of ski areas.